-- Applications may not be sent via fax or e-mail.
+- Applications may not be sent via e-mail.

-- AND the lead scientist provides to the Institute documented approval from a recognized Institutional Review Board or Scientific Review Committee.
+- the lead scientist provides to the Institute documented approval from a recognized Institutional Review Board (IRB) or Scientific Review Committee (SRC).

-Documentation must be submitted with the Preliminary Submission Overview Form and will be reviewed carefully by the Davidson Institute, which, at its sole discretion, will determine eligibility.
-The Davidson Institute may, in its sole discretion, also require that other conditions be met before tissue-related projects will be considered further.
+Please submit documentation with the preliminary portion of the application which will be reviewed by the Davidson Fellows program, who, at its sole discretion, will determine eligibility.
+The Davidson Fellows program may, in its sole discretion, also require that other conditions be met before tissue-related projects will be further considered.

 Davidson Fellows Scholarship Conditions